megalon/nasb2-custom-music-mod/README.md

             ↳ Angry Beavers Dam
             ↳ Bun Wrestling Ring
               ...
+        ↳ Victory Themes
+            ↳ Aang
+            ↳ AngryBeavers
+              ...
 ```

 Place `.wav`, `.ogg`, or `.mp3` files into the folder corresponding to the stage or menu you want to change.

 For example, if you want to use a different song for the Jellyfish Fields stage, place the audio file in `BepInEx\CustomSongs\Stages\Jellyfish Fields`

-If multiple audio files are in the same folder, one is randomly selected each time that stage / menu is loaded!
+If multiple audio files are in the same folder, one is randomly selected each time that stage / menu / victory theme is loaded!

 ## ❔ FAQ